bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.03/Maui.Progression.Post.03.md

 ## The Domain Models
-1. Add a two new .NET Class Library projects, one named `Maui.Progression.Domain`, the other named `Maui.Progression.DomainServices`.
+1. Add two new .NET Class Library projects, one named `Maui.Progression.Domain`, the other named `Maui.Progression.DomainServices`.
     > These are plain class libraries, not specific to .NET MAUI.
-1. Add two folders, `Models` and `Interfaces`
+1. Add a `Models` folder.
 1. Delete `Class1.cs`, add `NumberMapItem.cs` to Models with this code.
     ```csharp
     namespace Maui.Progression.Domain.Models;